List of Green Lanterns: Cimfet Tau

-Sector 3588; First appeared in Tales of the Green Lantern Corps Annual #2.
+Sector 3588; first appeared in Tales of the Green Lantern Corps Annual #2.

 The Collective

 When the Guardians of the Universe sent TO-T-U-K to a planet to find his replacement as the Green Lantern of Sector 1287, he was unable to find one.
 When he observed the Collective trap and consume a bird-like creature, he learned that the Collective's mental aptitudes increased.
-TO-T-U-K realizing that if he allowed himself and the power battery to be consumed by the Collective then it would gain the ability to think and act.
+TO-T-U-K realizing that if he allowed himself and the power battery to be consumed by the Collective, then it would gain the ability to think and act.
 He also gave the Collective a power battery.

 Because of the large number of orbs that make up the Collective and the ability of the Collective to spread out Sector 1287 is considered to be one of the safest in the universe.

 Dalor

-Sector 2813; First appeared in Green Lantern (vol. 2) #154.
+Sector 2813; first appeared in Green Lantern (vol. 2) #154.

 Dkrtzy RRR

 Dkrtzy RRR of Sector 188 is a bio-sentient mathematical equation.
 He is first mentioned in Green Lantern (vol. 2) #188 (May 1985) in the story "Mogo Doesn't Socialize", written by Alan Moore and drawn by Dave Gibbons.
 It was apparently discovered by a mathematician named Timph Rye in an attempt to prove that willpower could be derived formulaically.
 Dkrzty's method of eliminating its enemies is erasing their minds by entering them, noted as a source of controversy by the Guardians.
-Although it has yet to make an actual appearance, Tomar-Re claiming that his nature means that only the Guardians are aware of his presence even if he attends the Corps gatherings.
-Dkrtzy's bio was included in Green Lantern/Sinestro Corps Secret Files.

 Driq

 First appeared in Green Lantern (vol. 2) #217 (October 1987).
-Driq of Criq was killed by Sinestro and Sentient Sector 3600, but his ring inexplicably prevented his life force from escaping his body.
-Thus, he remained in a not-quite-dead state, though his physical body exhibited signs of decomposition and his costume was ragged and tattered.
+Driq was killed by Sinestro and Sentient Sector 3600, but his ring inexplicably prevented his life force from escaping his body.
 Each time he is destroyed, the ring reanimates his body.
-When Sinestro was executed and all of the Green Lantern rings lost their power, Driq collapsed into a final death.
-During the Blackest Night, Driq was revived as a half Black Lantern, with the right side of his body unaffected with ring intact.
-Unlike the rest of the Black Lanterns, Driq retains his true personality, speaking words of encouragement to John Stewart through his ring, and eventually leading his former comrade to the mass of black rings holding the reconstituted Xanshi together.
+Driq finally dies when Sinestro is executed and all of the Green Lantern rings lose their power.
+During the Blackest Night, Driq was revived as a Black Lantern, with the right side of his body unaffected with ring intact.
+Unlike the rest of the Black Lanterns, Driq retains his true personality, speaking words of encouragement to John Stewart through his ring, and eventually leading his former comrade to the mass of black rings holding Xanshi together.